Back to Resources

 1. Governor requests opt-out from CMS

-2. Requires written agreement about quality
+2. Requires written agreement about quality of care

-3. Applies to Medicare patients
+3. Applies to Medicare patients initially

-4. State can add for all patients
+4. State can extend to all patients

 State Legislative Process

-For broader FPA:
+For broader full practice authority:

 1. Bill introduced in legislature